 In the UK current architectural languages predominantly belong to a lineage that is born from cis white male cultures.
 The fact that it is so hard for us to think and design beyond these languages is in part due to the fact that they are now embedded in the vocabulary of components, products, and regulations that frame architectural possibility.
 Our work explores the potential for a new architectural language to emerge through and from direct contact with materials and the processes of making and a creative interpretation of the regulations.

+Construction and maintenance presently accounts for over 40% of total UK carbon emissions.
+11% of the industry’s carbon emissions are derived from the manufacture of materials.
+Current housing models depend on large amounts of high-energy materials, mass-manufactured overseas, with short lifespans.
 If we are to halt the progress of ecological breakdown we need to radically rethink the logic of current construction methods, the materials we use and our approach to growth.
 In doing so it is likely that we will need to both recover some of our forgotten technologies and develop entirely new forms of architectural language.

 In this context we have established Material Cultures – an organisation which brings together design, research and action towards a post carbon built environment.
 Inherently integrative, the design-led research project intersects material science, engineering, systems thinking, digital technologies and architectural design with a direct, active and practical approach.
 We aim to co-opt the factory as a place of creativity rather than mass homogeneity.